-Back in December, we released our VALUES Motivators Test.
+Back in December, we released our VALUES motivators test.
 The VALUES profile tests what you value most in life.
 For leaders, having a team member in a position where their motivators aren’t utilized can be a huge waste of time, energy, and money.
-It is vital to have team members operating in their strengths with both their personality style and values!
+It is vital to have team members operating in their strengths with both their personality styles and values!

 This report measures seven dimensions of motivation.
 They are: